hhappel/draft-happel-mailmaint-pdparchive/draft-happel-mailmaint-pdparchive.md

 The user might use such export for backup, archiving, or for importing when switching to another service or software (i.e., migration).

 Depending on the type of data, exporting/importing can be a time-consuming process.
-Particularly for the case of switching services, PDPA should allow to minimize the time period during wthich a user cannot use the origin system but also the destination system is not yet ready.
+Particularly for the case of switching services, PDPA should allow to minimize the time period during which a user cannot use the origin system but also the destination system is not yet ready.

 ### Incremental backup